ASSASSINATION

 recent days Israeli target attacks on Palestinian militants forced the

-resignation of Abu Mazen as Prime Minister on whom the US had pinned
+resignation of Abu Mazen as Prime Minister on whom the US Middle East

 Road Map.
 Apart from the fact that Yasser Arafat has been forcibly confined to